Biblical Absolutes and Disputes

 - Modesty and exposure to “erotica”: Some Christians believe the injunction to pursue the virtue of modesty means that there should be no nudity in the home whatsoever (including, for instance, an older male child seeing a mother breast-feeding a younger child) and that extreme care must be manifest in engagement with the media (meaning that some families make the decision not to have television in the home, not go to movies, and so forth).
 Other Christians believe that modesty needs to be understood as allowing for some level of comfort with the display of the undressed physical body in the home, and allow for exposure to moderate levels of sexuality in media.
 We discuss the issue of modesty with young children at various places in our guidebook for parents and have a focused discussion of this issue as it relates to such issues as permissible styles of dress for preadolescents and adolescents in chapter 14 of How and When to Tell Your Kids about Sex.

 - Dating: some Christian parents (and young people) today believe that independent, one on one dating itself is a trap that facilitates sexual immorality and inculcates unreasonable and untypical attitudes in young people.
-This has generated a new “courtship” movement among some conservative believers where Christian young people develop romantic relationships only under highly constrained and parentally-determined circumstances.
+This generated a “courtship” movement among some conservative believers where Christian young people develop romantic relationships only under highly constrained and parentally-determined circumstances.
+This movement has been fading in recent years, but conservative Christians remain uncomfortable with the idea of dating.
 Other Christians regard some form of independent dating as a necessary developmental process for young people to become happily married.
 Parents disagree on when to start allowing dating, the circumstances under which to allow dating, and constraints on dating.
-We discuss this issue at considerable length as it relates to preadolescents and adolescents in chapter 12 of How and When to Tell Your Kids about Sex.
+We discuss this issue at considerable length as it relates to preadolescents and adolescents in chapter 16 of How and When to Tell Your Kids about Sex.